Mozilla-Campus-Club-Cummins/ASME-Website/CONTRIBUTOR.md

 - [Forking and cloning the project](#forking-and-cloning-the-project)
 - [Signing commits](#signing-commits)

-Welcome 👋 Thank you for your interest in contributing to MDN Web Docs.
+Welcome 👋 Thank you for your interest in contributing to Mozilla-Campus-Club-Cummins.
 We are happy to have you join us! 💖

 As you get started, you are in the best position to give us feedback on project areas we might have forgotten about or assumed to work well.
 These include, but are not limited to: